-Abstractions within the SWRBD are taken from a mix of groundwater, lake and river sources and are used for both public and private water supplies.
-There are 377 known abstraction locations in the SWRBD and 42 water treatment works (Figure 5.10).
+Abstractions within the WRBD are taken from a mix of groundwater, lake and river sources and are used for both public and private water supplies.
+There are 306 known abstraction locations and 18 registered impoundments in the WRBD.
+There are also 64 water treatment works within the WRBD (Figure 5.10).